Three essential steps to prevent your next beer brand being a financial disaster

 Registration of your beer brand is not the end of the story.
 Trade marks are a valuable asset of your business, and their value can decrease through inaction on the part of your business.
 Once successful breweries grow, they amass a portfolio of trade mark registrations for their products.
 Such careful business planning and acquisition of assets reflects well on the company’s balance sheet and these days is a must in order to attract savvy investors.

 To monitor your trade mark, your attorney will recommend a watching service.
 This will continually sweep the Trade Mark Registers so that you are informed if another business applies for a mark which is the same or similar to your own.

 Not everyone registers their name as a trade mark.
 You should, therefore, monitor your competitors, and look out for usage at trade shows and exhibitions.
 If another party is using your mark, don’t try and stop them yourselves, but take a photo of what they are doing, and pass it on to your lawyer.
 Look through trade and industry blogs and magazines for potential infringements.
 Have your trade mark attorney contact the party involved to request them to cease use, before too much damage is done to your brand.
 If consumers are confused, revenue will be being diverted elsewhere.

 We’re here to help you avoid these unwanted consequences.
 If you have any enquiries, we can be contacted on [email protected] or 01223 421779.

-Ward Trade Marks Limited are a Cambridge based trade mark firm specialising in the registration and enforcement of trade marks for the brewing industry.
-We have long standing experience in this field, having worked on the trade mark portfolio of Whitbread and then Interbrew (now known as InBev), and subsequently with smaller brewers and craft beverage makers.
+Ward Trade Marks Limited is a Cambridge based trade mark firm specialising in the registration and enforcement of trade marks for the brewing industry.
+We have long-standing experience in this field, having worked on the trade mark portfolio of Whitbread and then Interbrew (now known as InBev), and subsequently with smaller brewers and craft beverage makers.
 It goes without saying, we’re also beer and brewing enthusiasts!BACK TO BLOG